Diskcat

 The differences between the -d and -D are that if the upper case -D is used, then ONLY directories are listed in the output.
 If the lower case -d is used, then directories are added to the output file and the -r (recurse) option MUST be used.
 (This is somewhat different than the way the Mdir program uses the -AD or -Ad options.)

---reset=[ON|OFF] RESET the last access time to the original time.
+-R RESET the last access time to the original time.
 This reset is attempted after using an option that opens a file for reading.
 All files except those LOCKED by the operating system are reset.
 This same effect can be achieved if an environment variable RESET is set. (set RESET=1).
-This option is only available on the 32 bit version.
+INI setting: [RESET=ON], ENVIRONMENT RESET=ON

 -eE “command %” See EXEC -e option description below.

-NOTE: For below header stuff, the file containing the headers has a filesize limitation of 50000 bytes or 500 LINES (including comments), whichever limit is met.
+NOTE: the file containing the headers has a filesize limitation of 50000 bytes or 500 LINES (including comments), whichever limit is met.
 This limitation was imposed because occasionally the header files being provided were corrupted and would cause the program to incorrectly execute.
 The limitation is designed as a safety factor in case the user provides a file which is not compatible with the program.

 The 'H' options, outlined below, can be very confusing, and produce somewhat unexpected results.
 Please check your logic before putting into production.
 See the section on headers in the Headers section for some examples and further definitions.
-The usual Header option is the +h option.

 The ini setting of CATEGORY=ON can be used to refine the output record to include the user defined CATEGORY of the file.
 See the format of the header file below.

 +H + header_filename Compares items in filename with headers of every file on disk.
 See description of “file headers” below.
 If the file type matches one of the header types (i.e., is a file of that type) then the program outputs that file's information.
 This option outputs ONLY those files whose headers match those you supplied in the reference file.
 Use this option to selectively find specific file types for additional processing.
+(Note: this operation alters last access time on files.)

 -h + header_filename Similar to +h option.
 The program attempts to determine the file type of each file.
 It outputs a record for every file, but fills the file type field ONLY if the extension does not match those in the list supplied.
 All files whose extension match the file type are listed with a blank in this extension field.
 To find mismatched files, simply look in the extension field for data.
 (Note: this operation alters last access time on files.)